auth0/docs/articles/integrations/aws-api-gateway/index.md

 # Amazon API Gateway Tutorial

-## Building a Serverless Application using Token-based Authentication with AWS API Gateway and Lambda
+## Building a Serverless Application Using Token-Based Authentication with AWS API Gateway and Lambda

 With AWS, you can create powerful, serverless, highly scalable APIs and applications through AWS Lambda, Amazon API Gateway, and a JavaScript client.